The History of the Tally Stick

 In England, tallies took on the characteristics of today’s credit card system, as lenders carved out the details of the loan using a system of notches, to signify denominations on the surface of a small squared willow, pine, or hazel- wood stick.

 At the top of the tally, a cut the thickness of the palm of a man’s hand was made, representing one thousand pounds, then subsequent cuts were made to designate other values.
 The breadth of a thumb meant one hundred pounds, the width of a little finger represented twenty pounds, the width of a barleycorn translated to one pound, and so on.
-The stick was then split in half lengthwise through the center of the carving, creating a “split tally,” which prevented either user from adding notches to his half of the tally stick. (this is the same concept used with E.A.R.T.H coin, the two data streams are compared for a zero balance to see if they tally, one stream holds the guarantor data the other stream holds the advances of labour coin data)
+The stick was then split in half lengthwise through the centre of the carving, creating a “split tally,” which prevented either user from adding notches to his half of the tally stick. (this is the same concept used with a true medium of exchange (TME), each suspended trade TME is examined before it can be traded, to determine if it has attached guarantees, and a connected origin, to see if they tally, then the blockchain of transfer of that specific suspended trade TME is examined to determine if it belongs to the traders account.
+See: A True Medium of Exchange

 The two halves of the stick were made different lengths, with the Lender given the longer part of the stick, referred to as the stock, which formed the basis for the modern term “stockholder” while the shorter portion, called the foil, was given to the party who had received the goods or funds.
 Literally, the debtor received “the short end of the stick.”